 Product grouping

-In an ecommerce interface, you will often want to group similar products together.
+In an ecommerce interface, you’ll often want to group similar products together.
 For example, if a certain type of bicycle helmet comes in various colors, you could display those variations as smaller images below the main product image.

 Product grouping sample image